PaulGwamanda/GPT3-Fine-Tune-Employee-Performance-Data/README.md

 > *John Williams is the lowest-rated employee this quarter, with an overall rating of 2.5.
 His manager evaluation indicates he needs improvement in multiple competencies and is not meeting expectations.*

 *"How does Jane Smith handle organization and planning?"*
-> *she thinks she excels, rating herself a 5 with her own self evaluation being 'I excel in providing effective management, motivation, and leadership to my team.
+> *She thinks she excels, rating herself a 5 with her own self evaluation being 'I excel in providing effective management, motivation, and leadership to my team.
 I am skilled at setting clear expectations, providing constructive feedback, and empowering team members to achieve their best performance.
 I am recognized for my ability to inspire and lead by example.'but she is a poor leader according to her manager*

 *"How does Brad Wilson rate in terms of Leadership skills according to his employee evaluation?"*
 > *Brad Wilson has a rating of 3 for the competency Leadership according to his employee evaluation.*